vincev/freezeout/README.md

 - Poker bot clients with custom strategy.
 - WebSockets encryption over [Noise Protocol][noise-link].
 - Message signatures for players and server identity.
-- Docker image to run the game server and a nginx server for the web client.
+- [Docker image](./docker/) to run the game server and a nginx server that serves the web client.
 - Fast hand [evaluator](./crates/eval/).
 - A Poker [cards](./crates/cards/) crate with egui cards textures (see [example](./crates/cards/)).